John Varley Roberts: Roberts and the choir

 The choristers were also capable of performing an extensive repertoire.
 In 1877, a list of anthems used at the Parish Church was published.
 No fewer than 1004 anthems were listed, mainly by nineteenth-century English composers, but music by seventeenth- and eighteenth-century English composers, Beethoven and Brahms were also included.

-By the time of the re-opening of the Parish Church in 1879 after the major refurbishment, the choir was an all male one.
-It is assumed that the ladies of the choir retired when the west gallery was removed, and there are certainly hints in Roberts’ writings that he did not like female voices, and especially contraltos.
+By the time of the re-opening of the Parish Church in 1879 after the major refurbishment, the choir was an all-male one.
+It is assumed that the ladies of the choir retired when the west gallery was removed, and there are certainly hints in Roberts’ writings that he did not like female voices, especially contraltos.
 Speaking of his time at Halifax Parish Church, Roberts wrote:

 For some few years it was the experience of the writer of this little Treatise to have a mixed choir of women and men, several of whom were professional singers.
-After a certain evensong when Boyce's anthem ‘O where shall wisdom be found’ had been sung, an eminent musician who happened to be in the church, subsequently remarked of the singular and disastrous effect of a ‘thick’ chest voice singing the highest part in the ‘verse’ portion of the anthem...He said the truth; nothing can replace the beautiful thin flute-like tone of the pure Alto...
+After a certain evensong when Boyce's anthem "O where shall wisdom be found" had been sung, an eminent musician who happened to be in the church, subsequently remarked of the singular and disastrous effect of a "thick" chest voice singing the highest part in the "verse" portion of the anthem ...
+He said the truth; nothing can replace the beautiful thin flute-like tone of the pure Alto...

 Roberts’ Treatise... gives other interesting insights into his approach to choir training.
 Of attendance at rehearsals, he writes:

 To ensure regular attendance, it is a good plan to give the boys some slight acknowledgement, be it ever so trifling.
 For many years the writer of this Treatise found the following system to work well...